-However, splitting the sample in this way also reveals how the most important factor remains population size: lower population localities are substantially more likely to increase spending on citizen communications and engagement than higher population localities, regardless of disease incidence.
+Splitting the sample in this way also reveals how, regardless of disease incidence levels, lower population localities are substantially more likely to increase spending than higher population localities.

 Figure 7.
-Across different population sizes, communities with a higher COVID-19 incidence are only slightly more likely to increase (or less likely to decrease) spending on citizen communications and engagement.
+Across different population sizes, communities with a higher COVID-19 incidence more likely to increase spending on health services.
 Each bar shows, by disease incidence and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.